-56. Internal audit provides senior management and elected members with independent assurance on Scotland Excel's overall risk management, internal control and corporate governance processes.

-57. The internal audit function is carried out by Renfrewshire Council's internal audit team.
+- 56. Internal audit provides senior management and elected members with independent assurance on Clydeplan's overall risk management, internal control and corporate governance processes. - 57.
+The internal audit function is carried out by Renfrewshire Council's internal audit team.
 We carried out a review of the adequacy of Renfrewshire Council's internal audit function and concluded that it operates in accordance with the Public Sector Internal Audit Standards (PSIAS).
-However, there were areas where we identified recommendations for improvement.

-58. To avoid duplication, we place reliance on the work of internal audit wherever possible.
-In 2016/17 we did not place any formal reliance on internal audit reviews for the purpose of obtaining direct assurance for our financial statements work.
-However, we did review audit reports that were relevant to our work to help with our understanding of the systems and processes in place.
+However, there were areas where we identified recommendations for improvement. - 58.
+To avoid duplication, we place reliance on the work of internal audit wherever possible.
+No specific reviews of Clydeplan's processes and systems were carried out by internal audit in 2016/17.
+Therefore, we did not place reliance on the work of internal audit.